jeromeetienne/workshop-devfest/slides/slides.md

 ### Required ?

 * Optional
-* All free to pick another tech if you wish
+* Feel free to pick another tech if you wish
 * Faster to dev tho

 --